There are hundreds of thousands of spiritual blogs online.

 Spirit Balance has a ton of personality that makes it one of the very best meditation blogs.
 You really get a sense of the writer’s personality when reading this blog, and it’s a very interesting personality at that.
 The blogger discusses his journeys to India and share many colourful Youtube videos too.
 This is probably the most unique blog in the world.

-I’m going to admit to being a little bit biased in favor of Free Meditation as it’s the only blog located near my second home (which is Hamilton), being in Halton Ontario.
+I’m going to admit to being a little bit biased in favor of this site as it’s the only blog located near my second home (which is Hamilton), being in Halton Ontario.
 That’s far from the only plus point of this site though.
 On this blog you get to discover what’s going on in the world of spirituality, with discussions of events and of books, DVDs and more.
 Where many blogs focus exclusively on techniques and How Tos, Free Meditation does a brilliant job of bringing to life the modern world of meditation.

 The Meditative Gardner